 The first-ever website that was developed and launched was a simple single-page web page for the European Organization for Nuclear Research (CERN) that went live in 1991.
 Today, after 29 years, we have over 1.2 billion websites online on the World Wide Web.
 Statistics show* that 380 new websites are created every minute.
 That’s over six websites every single second!
-It is not only the total number of websites that has grown exponentially but also the types of websites.
-Since 1991, we have come a long way from the single-page websites with static text-based content to a wide variety of website types today that come in all shapes and sizes – and that is the topic for this article.
+It is not only the total number of websites which has grown exponentially but also the types of websites.
+Since 1991, we have come a long way from single-page websites with static text-based content to a wide variety of website types today that come in all shapes and sizes – and that is the topic for this article.

 As a web development company, the client often tells us ‘I need a website’ and we always ask ‘What type of website?’
 Today, we categorise the different kinds of websites based on their technical composition and the purpose they are intended for.
 Here’s what we are going to cover in this article: